Who can apply

 Local Connection

-• currently live in the partnership area and have been resident for at least 6 out of the last 12 months; or
+Current residence in the partnership area for at least 6 out of the last 12 months.

-• have lived within the partnership area for at least 3 years out of the last 5 years; or
+Current or previous residence in the partnership area for at least 3 out of the last 5 years.

-• care leavers as defined by the Homeless Reduction Act 2017
+Care leavers as defined by the Children’s Act 1989

 Non Qualification